 However, it's essential to document all your deductions to avoid any issues with the IRS.

 To qualify for a home office deduction, you need to calculate the percentage of your home that is used exclusively and regularly as an office.
 Then, you can apply this percentage to the total annual expense amount in each category listed below to calculate the amount you can deduct.
 Note that these deductions cannot take your business net income to a loss.

-Below are expenses that can contribute to your home office deduction:
+Here are some of the expenses that can contribute to your home office deduction:

-Say that 30% of your home is used exclusively and regularly as an office.
-Your electric bill is $6,000 for the year. $1,800 of electric expenses can be deducted as a business expense.
+For example, let's say that 30% of your home is used exclusively and regularly as an office, and your electric bill for the year is $6,000.
+You can deduct $1,800 of your electric expenses as a business expense.

 Feeling unsure or worried about the accounting side of your business?
 Download this free guide with 3 steps to financial confidence in your business.